-We intend to mail these proxy solicitation materials on or about August 15, 2007 to all stockholders entitled to vote at the meeting.
+The approximate date on which we intend to mail these proxy solicitation materials to all stockholders entitled to vote at the meeting is August 15, 2007.

 Voting Securities and Voting Rights

 Stockholders of record at the close of business on July 31, 2007, which we have set as the record date, are entitled to notice of and to vote at the meeting.
 On the record date, there were issued and outstanding 40,117,868 shares of our common stock, \$0.001 par value per share.